compoundpartners/js-articles/docs/how-to/customising_news_output.rst

 Customising News & Blog article templates
 *******************************************

 Articles can be similarly customised.
-For example you might add a *Related articles* plugin to the static placeholder of your articles, so that each article will display a list of related articles.
+For example you might add a *Specific articles* plugin to the static placeholder of your articles, so that each article will display a list of specific articles.

 ************************